Eumaeus/gifts_bearing_greek/README.md

 # Furman University · GIFTs Bearing Greek

 This repository hosts Jupyter Notebook that use Scala and some simple plain-text template-files to generate [`.gift` formatted quiz questions compatible with Moodle.](https://docs.moodle.org/38/en/GIFT_format)

+Some example GIFT files are in the `gifts` directory.
+Documentation is "by example" for now (note the euphemism… things are busy ’round here).

 These notebooks use the [Almond kernel](https://almond.sh/).
 You can run a notebook server with the Almond kernel using a docker container like this: